linode/terraform-provider-linode/docs/resources/volume.md

 * `linode_id` - (Optional) The ID of a Linode Instance where the Volume should be attached.

 * `tags` - (Optional) A list of tags applied to this object.
-Tags are for organizational purposes only.
+Tags are case-insensitive and are for organizational purposes only.

 ### Timeouts